Lovinity/wwsu/README.md

 Get an array of currently active alerts.
 If the request is a socket, will also be subscribed to EAS and EAS-delete events.

 + Response 200 (application/json)

+        [
+            {
+                "createdAt": "2018-05-07T02:00:12.350Z",
+                "updatedAt": "2018-05-07T02:00:12.367Z",
+                "ID": 12,
+                "source": "WWSU",
+                "reference": "1525658412343",
+                "alert": "Test",
+                "information": "This is a test of the WWSU Emergency Alert System.
+This is only a test.
+The WWSU Emergency Alert System is designed to provide the public with timely emergency information, as well as weather alerts for Clark, Greene, and Montgomery counties of Ohio.
+Had this been an actual emergency, you would have received information and instructions regarding the emergency.
+This concludes the test of the WWSU Emergency Alert System.", "severity": "Extreme",
+                "color": "#FFFFFF",
+                "counties": "Clark, Greene, Montgomery",
+                "starts": "2018-05-07T02:00:12.343Z",
+                "expires": "2018-05-07T02:03:12.343Z",
+                "push": false
+            }
+            ...
+        ]

 + Response 500

 ### /eas/send [POST /eas/send]